wgmfisch-appdev/msm-auth/README.md

  - The first ~22 minutes of this video is a review of associations.
  - The rest of it is a walkthrough of MSM Auth.
  - The video is using an older version of the `starter_generators` gem, so the styling of the Golden 7 code will look a little different than yours (Bootstrap 4 rather than 3).
- - At around minute 30, I used the `starter:resource` generator.
-You should use the `draft:resource` generator instead:
+ - At around minute 30, I used the old `starter:resource` generator.
+You should use the new and improved `draft:resource` generator instead:

     ```
     rails generate draft:resource bookmark movie_id:integer user_id:integer